Tawnygoody/Fastara/README.md

 - I have taken inspiration from [Canva's](https://www.canva.com/learn/website-color-schemes/) professional and modern colour scheme and [Assiko's Fireworks](https://www.awwwards.com/sites/assiko), described by [Visme](https://visme.co/blog/website-color-schemes/) as Innovative and audacious, seen below.
-Both color schemes have dark greys, yellows, and lighter grays which were the main colorsI have chosen to include in my site.
+Both colour schemes have dark greys, yellows, and lighter greys which were the main colours I have chosen to include in my site.

 ##### Assiko Colour Scheme